chr1st1ank/blog/about.md

 ## Credits
 This page is created with the help of [Jekyll](https://jekyllrb.com/).
 It uses the ["broccolini/swiss"](https://github.com/broccolini/swiss) theme.
-Many thanks to all the open source contributors who created this great toolchain that I can build upon!
+Many thanks to all the open source contributors who created this great toolchain that I can build on!